Today I’m talking about everyone’s favorite task—editing.

 It’s easy to feel positive about a child’s writing attempts, even when the paragraph clearly needs attention.
 On such a day, you’re likely to give a paper a cursory glance and say, “Looks good to me!”
 And why not?
 All’s right with the world!

 But suppose your day is not like that at all.
 Gray and sullen, ominous clouds have gathered during the night, and now the rain drips moodily from the eaves.
 Imagine that the squabbling begins before you peel open your own tired eyes.
 You’ve run out of milk and the baby is throwing up.
-Laundry and dishes press against the ceiling, and someone just let the dog in, muddy paws and all.
+Laundry and dishes press against the ceiling.
+And someone just let the dog in, muddy paws and all.

 I can’t stress this one enough!
 Without a checklist, your poor children are laying their papers—yea, their very souls! bare before your whim, your emotional state, or your bad-hair day.

 Your mood, ugly or sweet, will no longer dictate your response.
 And guess what?
 When your kids know you will be fair, they’re more likely to trust you with their fabulous (or feeble!) writing efforts.
+That’s awesome!
+It shows you’re learning how to edit homeschool papers!

 Look for Ways to Suggest Improvement

 It doesn’t take much to improve a paper’s style.
 Believe it or not, just a few simple tweaks in wording can add enough flourish and pizzazz to elevate a paper’s status from mediocre to downright decent!
 These ideas aren’t a cure-all, but they go a long way toward raising the bar.
-Offer some of these editing tips to your budding author:
+Offer some of these editing tips to your budding homeschool authors:

 1. Replace overused, dull, boring, or repeated words with synonyms.

 I’m not saying that every word needs to sound like it spilled from the pen of Tolkien.
 But if there’s a proliferation of good, nice, funny, weird, thing, stuff, and went, then a few well-chosen replacements are definitely in order.
 A strong descriptive word like enchanting will run circles around very pretty.
-A good thesaurus can become your child’s best friend!
+A good thesaurus can become your teen’s best friend!

 2. Add sentence variations.